Equivariant analytic torsion for proper actions: Equivariant analytic torsion

 We start with some notation that will be used throughout this paper.
 Let $M$ be a complete, oriented Riemannian manifold, on which a unimodular locally compact group $G$ acts properly and isometrically, preserving the orientation.
 Suppose that $M/G$ is compact (we then say that the action is \emph{cocompact}).
 We denote the Riemannian density by $dm$, or sometimes by $d\mu(m)$ if the density plays an explicit role.

 Fix a Haar measure $dx$ on $G$.
 Let $g \in G$, and let $Z<G$ be its centraliser.
-Suppose that $G/Z$ has a $G$-invariant measure $d(hZ)$.
+Suppose that $G/Z$ has a $G$-invariant measure $d(hZ)$, or equivalently that $Z$ is unimodular.
 Let $\psi \in C^{\infty}_c(M)$ be nonnegative-valued, and such that for all $m \in M$, \beq{eq cutoff} \int_G \psi(xm)\, dx = 1. \eeq Such a function exists because the action is proper and cocompact.